The best French films on Amazon Prime

 Guillaume Canet's film features the biggest names in France in this comedy turned drama about a group of friends going on vacation and opening a box of secrets.
 Trailer here.

-A wonderful hommage to Hollywood's Golden Age, this is a comedy that finds Audrey Tautou and Gad Elmaleh at their best.
+A fabulous hommage to Hollywood's Golden Age, this is a comedy that finds Audrey Tautou and Gad Elmaleh at their best.
 Trailer here.

 Dark and delusional can most often make the best comedies.
 We're used to seeing Audrey Tautou in prim and sweetly delicious roles, but things really take a turn in this one.
 He Loves Me... is uniquely magnetizing and painfully entertaining to watch.
 Trailer here.